jsangalang/Genome_Sequencing_Analysis/README.md

 ```
 - Step 3. configure workflow

-If there are only tumor samples, then the pipeline will run automatically in tumor only mode.
-If there are both tumor samples and normal samples, then you need create a file called variant_call_list.tsv in the project directory.
+1. If there are both tumor samples and normal samples, then you need create a file **variant_call_list_TvN.tsv** in the project directory.
 The first column is for the tumor samples, and second column is for the normal samples.
 Each is a tumor vs normal pair.
 The seperator is tab.
 I create a script to generate the table automatically, but anyway you need to verify the generated table before start the pipeline.

+2. If there are both tumor samples and panel of normal samples, then you need create a file **variant_call_list_Tp.tsv** in the project directory.

+3. If there are tumor, normal samples and panel of normal samples, then you need create a file **variant_call_list_TvNp.tsv** in the project directory.

+4. If there are only tumor samples, then the pipeline will run automatically in tumor only mode.
 ```
-$ emacs -nw variant_call_list.tsv
+$ emacs -nw variant_call_list_TvN.tsv
 $ cat variant_call_list.tsv
 tumor_sample_A  normal_sample_A
 tumor_sample_B  normal_sample_B
 $ emacs -nw run.sh
+snakemake -c 'sbatch --cpus-per-task={threads} --mem={resources.mem_mb}M -p {params.queue}' --jobs 20 --rerun-incomplete --config samples=mouse seq_type=WES

 ```
 - Step 4. run workflow
 ```